 As part of my thesis work that seeks ways to fortify public spaces in anticipation of terrorist attacks, I wanted to know where, why and how people take mental breaks when going about their day in a city like New York.
 If I could identify city nodes where people are most likely to be mentally absent, it would indicate weak social resilience in those spaces.

-Understand to what extent civilians are aware of their surroundings in public spaces.
+Understand to what extent private citizens are aware of their dynamic surroundings in public spaces

 According to U.S. Department of Homeland Security Soft Targets and Crowded Places Security Plan (May, 2018), “An informed and empowered American public is the greatest ally the Department has in its work to enhance the security of ST-CPs [soft targets and crowded places].” (p.
 8)

 New York City's “See Something.
 Say Something.” public awareness campaign depends on civilians being situationally aware.
 The city's call to action to download the app is: “It's Our Responsibility to Pay Attention and Take Action.”
-Simply: if we aren't paying attention and don't know what to look for, then we can't take action in the event of a terrorist attack.
+Simply: private citizens won't be responsive to indicators of an impending attack of violent extremism if they aren't engaged in spaces they occupy.

 , which depicts psychogeographical nodes cut out of a Paris guidebook, as a backdrop to understanding my participants' own understandings of the spaces they tend to occupy.
 I wanted to know if they mentally skipped over the spaces in between their city nodes.
 And if so, were they cognizant of these mental lapses?